Adi3214/t1a2/README.md

 - About section highlighting your background, skills, and interests
 - Portfolio section showcasing your projects with descriptions and links
 - Contact section allowing visitors to reach out to you
-- Additional pages for blog posts, resume download, etc. (if applicable)
+- Additional pages for blog posts, resume download, etc.

 ### Screenshots
 ![Screenshot of Homepage](Images/screenshot1.png)